azwyane/pimux/README.md

 ## Run the project

-> Now to run the pymux type in your terminal:
+> Now to run the pimux type in your terminal:

 ```bash
 $ python